MAJigsaw77/extension-androidtools/README.md

 extension-androidtools
 =======

-A extension that uses OpenFL and Lime JNI to work that add's some functions from java to haxe.
+A extension that uses Lime JNI to work that add's some functions from java to haxe.

 Installation instructions
 =======